-To date our volunteers have given a staggering 11,600 hours (Sept 2014) of their time to support people affected by cancer in their communities.
+To date Macmillan Cancer Information & Support Volunteers have donated a staggering 25,000 (Sept 2016) of their time to support people affected by cancer in their communities.
 Volunteers provide the programme with an average of 2.5 hours per week.
-In this time volunteers enable anyone affected by cancer to access emotional support; benefits and welfare rights advice, counselling and complementary therapies in libraries across the city.
+In this time volunteers enable anyone affected by cancer to access emotional support, benefits and welfare rights advice, counselling and complementary therapies in libraries across the city.

-- Provide help and support to people affected by cancer
+Provide help and support to people affected by cancer

-- Provide a friendly, listening ear and a warm welcome to the Macmillan services
+Provide a friendly, listening ear and a warm welcome to the Macmillan services

-- Directing people to local and national services
+Direct people to local and national services

-- Explaining the resources and services available
+Explain the resources and services available